DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 - difficulty building on locally on windows, (works fine on linux though)

-*I chose use jekyll chirpy theme because it has inbuild GitHub pages support.
+### I chose use jekyll chirpy;
+- theme because it has inbuild GitHub pages support.
+- accesibility
-And also has detailed instuctions how to use and modify their theme.*
+- And the detailed instuctions how to use and modify their theme.
+- able to use obsidian to eddit/keep track of my files.
+- able to convert .MD files to post that display automatically.
+- able to open in obsidian.
+- replacement of the obsidian publish.